-Pillar 1 capital adequacy is monitored by the Board, and is reported to the FSA on a quarterly basis.
+Pillar 1 capital adequacy is monitored by the Board, and is reported to the Bank's regulator on a quarterly basis.
 Capital forecasts are prepared on an annual basis, as part of the Bank's annual budgeting and forecasting cycle.
 During the year, additional re-forecasts are also reviewed by the Board to take into account the effects of events that were not reflected in the original budgets.

-The Bank's Pillar 2 capital requirements are reviewed formally on a six monthly basis, and additional reviews are undertaken in the intervening periods if management become aware of a material issue or deviation.
+The Bank's Pillar 2 capital requirements are reviewed formally at least annually, and additional reviews are undertaken in the intervening periods if management become aware of a material issue or deviation.
+The Bank's Pillar 2 requirements take account of additional capital amounts required to support future growth.